jensjepsen/mus/README.md

 # Making a natural language function
-@m.llm("You calculate stuff", client=client, model="anthropic.claude-3-5-sonnet-20241022-v2:0").fun
+@m.llm(client=client, model="anthropic.claude-3-5-sonnet-20241022-v2:0").fun
 def calculate(expression: str):
     """
     Calculate a mathematical expression
     """
     return eval(expression) # bad idea IRL, but nice for demo

+# The input to the function is now a natural language query
-result = calculate("What is seven times three?") print(result)
+result = calculate("What is seven times three?")

+# While the return value is the result of the function
+print(result)
-assert result == 21 # the return type of the function is preserved
+assert result == 21 # and the return type of the function is preserved
 ```